How to enter a market order?

 When placing a market order, you are guaranteed an order fill as long as there is a bid price (greater than 0.00) when selling or an ask price when buying.
-This rule applies to equities, equity options, futures, and options on futures.
+Market orders are only available for stocks, ETFs, single-leg equity options, futures*, and single-leg options on futures*.
+Market orders are not available for any multi-leg options orders (spreads).
 However, there are pros and cons to market orders.

 When selecting Market as your order type for stocks, MKT will appear in the price field, indicating that your order will fill at the market.
 Additionally, Market orders are not available for any multi-leg options orders (verticals, iron condors, calendars, etc.).